Going outside: Panthers training camp has distancing in mind

 SUNRISE, Fla.
 (AP) — To try and combat the coronavirus, the Florida Panthers hope a balmy climate can work to their advantage.

-The Panthers are turning rooftops and balconies at the arena where it plays games into outdoor weight rooms and meeting spaces this season, with final touches getting done this weekend in advance of the team’s first on-ice workout of training camp on Monday.
+The Panthers are turning rooftops, balconies and other outdoor areas at the arena where it plays games into weight rooms and meeting spaces this season, with final touches getting done this weekend in advance of the team’s first on-ice workout of training camp on Monday.

 It makes perfect sense in South Florida, where the temperature was 81 on Saturday afternoon — compared with, say, 20 degrees in Minneapolis, 26 degrees in Winnipeg, 27 in Montreal, 33 in Edmonton and 35 in Toronto.
+Social distancing will still be required for the Panthers and there are strict league protocols to follow, but the team believes the outdoor component will work.

 “We’re distancing anybody and everybody as much as we can, being as prudent as we can with our spacing and pursuing some pretty novel concepts,” Panthers general manager Bill Zito said.
 “Our weight room will be outdoors, which is kind of neat.
 I think our players will enjoy that.
 We’re going to have meetings and meals outside, whenever and wherever possible.
 Our coaches’ meetings will be outside, whenever possible.”